How Much Is Home Depot Worth?

 The Home Depot’s Net Worth

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
-The Home Depot’s market cap range, with a 52-week high of $239.5 billion, reflects how the market as a whole values the company, and investor differences mean the value is in contention.
+Over the past year, The Home Depot’s market cap fluctuated with the number of shares outstanding and the share price.
+At the current $308.45 share price, The Home Depot’s market cap is $322.25 billion.

 Market caps offer a clear view of what the market values a company at, but that value is also susceptible to change on an almost-hourly basis due to external market forces and investors fighting over the value of shares.